Jellali12/Fiware/README.md

   .Arduino Uno R3\
   .DHT22 humidity and temperature sensor
   ## Device setup
   .Loading the existing code RedMineAtIpnet/Fiware/cayennlpp.ino into the DHT22 sensor.
-In order to transmit date to the fiware iot        agent the payload has to be encoded with the Cayenne Low Power Payload (Cayenne LPP).
-To learn more about the Cayennelpp data            model see https://mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload\
+In order to transmit date to the fiware iot        agent the payload has to be encoded with the Cayenne Low Power Payload (Cayenne LPP) \
+  .To learn more about the Cayennelpp data model see https://mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload\
-  .To see similar project visit    https://github.com/sabas1080/CayenneLPP/blob/master/examples/WeatherStation_LMIC/WeatherStation_LMIC.ino \
+  .To see similar project visit https://github.com/sabas1080/CayenneLPP/blob/master/examples/WeatherStation_LMIC/WeatherStation_LMIC.ino
   ## Gateway setup RPI Gateway
   .activation of SPI see reference\
   .command line : $ sudo raspi-config Navigate to Interface Options -> SPI -> enable it\